i-amsagar/i-amsagar/README.md

 ### Hi 👋, I'm Sagar Tomar 🤗

-A passionate <strong>Software Engineer</strong> with a strong foundation in web technologies and a growing interest in <strong>Full Stack Development</strong>.
+A passionate <strong>Software Engineer</strong> with a strong foundation in modern software development and a growing interest in <strong>Full Stack Development & Generative AI</strong>.
-I love working on clean, optimized code and solving logical challenges.
-Whether it's writing scalable functions, optimizing performance, or collaborating on impactful projects — I'm all in!

 ---